-13 Reasons Your Website Can Have a High Bounce Rate
+12 Reasons Your Website Can Have A High Bounce Rate

 - Spellcheck is your friend.

-- Use good, clean design
+- Use a good, clean design.

-- Don’t bombard with too many ads
+- Don’t bombard visitors with too many ads.

-2. Keep Critical Elements Above the Fold
+Keep Critical Elements Above The Fold

-Sometimes, your content matches what you advertise in your title tag and meta description; visitors just can’t tell at first glance.
+Sometimes, your content matches what you advertise in your title tag and meta description.
+It’s just that your visitors can’t tell at first glance.

 When people arrive on a website, they make an immediate first impression.